mebauer/duckdb-fema-nfip/README.md

 In the [Additional Resources](#4-Additional-Resources) section, you’ll find some of my favorite reports and analyses related to the NFIP, particularly from the early days of the datasets' release.
 I highly recommend checking them out.

 # 2. Notebooks
+- [Metadata](https://github.com/mebauer/duckdb-fema-nfip/blob/main/metadata.ipynb): Examines the metadata for the NFIP Claims and Policies datasets.
+Here, we retrieve and save the [data dictionary](https://github.com/mebauer/duckdb-fema-nfip/blob/main/data-dictionary.csv).
-- [Download Data](https://github.com/mebauer/duckdb-fema-nfip/blob/main/download-data.ipynb): Demonstrates how to download the NFIP Claims dataset from OpenFEMA.
+- [Download Data](https://github.com/mebauer/duckdb-fema-nfip/blob/main/download-data.ipynb): Demonstrates how to download the NFIP Claims and Policies datasets as Parquet files from OpenFEMA.
-- [Analysis](https://github.com/mebauer/duckdb-fema-nfip/blob/main/analysis.ipynb): Explores NFIP Claims data with DuckDB with ease.
+- [Claims Analysis](https://github.com/mebauer/duckdb-fema-nfip/blob/main/analysis.ipynb): Explores NFIP Claims data with DuckDB.
+- [Policies Analysis](https://github.com/mebauer/duckdb-fema-nfip/blob/main/analysis.ipynb): Explores NFIP Policies data with DuckDB.
 - [Generate Figures](https://github.com/mebauer/duckdb-fema-nfip/blob/main/figures.ipynb): Dedicated to generating figures and tables displayed on this page.
-For a more detailed analysis of the NFIP data, refer to the [analysis.ipynb](https://github.com/mebauer/duckdb-fema-nfip/blob/main/analysis.ipynb) notebook.
+For a more detailed analysis of the NFIP data, refer to the analysis notebooks.
-- [Metadata](https://github.com/mebauer/duckdb-fema-nfip/blob/main/metadata.ipynb): Examines the metadata for the NFIP Claims dataset.
-Here, we retrieve and save the [data dictionary](https://github.com/mebauer/duckdb-fema-nfip/blob/main/data-dictionary.csv).

 # 3. Data
 OpenFEMA Datasets: